nadianshafira/Android-Users-Preference-toward-Applications/README.md

-# Android Users Preference toward Applications
+## Overview

-This repository contains analysis using a Google Play Store dataset from Kaggle.
-The aim of this analysis is to get to know the preferences of Android users toward the applications on Google Play Store.
-Findings reveal that game applications are the most installed application’s category, with a 4.28 average rating acquired.
-Other than that, 92.4% of users prefer to install unpaid applications.
+Examined the Android users’ preferences on the Google Play Store, revealing that game applications dominate installations with an average rating of 4.28.
+Additionally, a substantial 92.4% of users opt for free applications, highlighting a strong preference for unpaid offerings.